Gh0stjaw/st/README.md

+# Gh0stjaw's st.

-# Gh0stjaw's fork of LukeSmithxyz's patched st - the simple (suckless) terminal
+This is a fork of LukeSmithxyz's patched st - the simple (suckless) terminal

 I'm not taking credit for anything but my own changes to LukeSmithxyz version of st.